Ed-Fi-Exchange-OSS/MetaEd-Contrib/Nebraska/readme.md

-This is the Nebraska Department of Education MetaEd extensions.
-It is compatible with Ed-Fi ODS/API for Suite 3 v6.1 and Data Standard v4.
+This is the Nebraska Department of Education MetaEd extensions for Ed-Fi ODS/API Suite 3 v6.1 and Data Standard v4.